galammadin/InternVL-docker/README.md

-# InternVL Deployment with LMDeploy
+# Qolda Deployment with LMDeploy

-This Docker setup deploys InternVL using lmdeploy for serving the model via API.
+This Docker setup deploys Qolda, an open-source vision-language model, using lmdeploy for serving the model via API.

 ## Prerequisites